 This applies only to those who were recent occupants of the vehicle in question AND if the officer has reason to believe that evidence of any crime can be found inside the car OR if the arresting officer has reason to fear for his safety.
 Practically speaking, if an officer stops a car for speeding and then makes an arrest for possession of marijuana, he is legally allowed to search the car for marijuana because there is reasonable suspicion that marijuana might be found in the car.

 We Are Ready To Represent You!

 If you are facing a criminal charge that was a result of a police traffic stop and vehicle search, contact The Brown Firm PLLC immediately.
 It is important to remember that in Virginia – you have rights.
 The criminal defense lawyers at The Brown Firm PLLC have extensive trial experience and will be able to advise you of your options and craft a legal defense that will encourage the best result possible for your case.
-Call our office or send us a message online today and schedule a free consultation to discuss your options moving forward.
+Call our office or send us a message online today and schedule a consultation to discuss your options moving forward.